Mediation in South Africa

 Joint Sessions Preferred

-Family Mediation sessions are normally conducted as joint sessions with all the parties present in the same room.
+Family & Divorce Mediation sessions are normally conducted as joint sessions with all the parties present in the same room.
 There are however circumstances where separate sessions may need to be conducted with the parties, but this is generally at the discretion of the Mediator and only where all the parties are in agreement with separate sessions being held with the Mediator.

-Attorneys at the Mediation
+Attorneys at the Mediation (South Africa)

 Attorneys are generally not present during the mediation, but this is often more of a cost consideration than anything else.
 Should a client require his or her attorney to sit in on the mediation, this can be arranged on the proviso that all the parties are in joint agreement with this.